 Left: Medieval inner bailey wall of Gloucester Castle

 Right: Medieval wall to the north of the keep and foundations of a possible c.1650 bridewell, cut by the wall of a late 18th-century exercise yard

 Remains associated with the post-medieval use of the castle as a gaol were also found.
 These include the foundations of possible gatehouse depicted on Kip’s 1712 Prospect of Gloucester, and brick footings that probably formed part of a c.
 1650 bridewell.
 This type of institution, also known as a ‘house of correction’, was built following the passing of the Elizabethan Poor Law, and were designed to hold petty criminals, vagrants, beggars, and those of ‘loose, idle and disorderly conduct’ for short periods of time.
 The inmates, two thirds of whom were female, were often sentenced to whipping and most were expected do hard labour.

 Remains of Blackburn’s 1792 County Gaol, including the foundations for a massive perimeter wall and the main H-shaped gaol block were also found, as well as the remains of the octagonal Clerk of Works house, which was built into the perimeter wall in the mid-19th century.

 Left: Perimeter wall of Blackburn's 1792 County Gaol and a mid-19th century Clerk of Works House

 Right: West wall of Blackburn's 1792 County Gaol

-There is still much to discover about Gloucester’s lost castle and the former gaol, and as the development proceeds there are likely to be many more exciting discoveries.
+There is still much to discover about Gloucester’s lost castle and the former gaol, and as the development proceeds there are likely to be many more existing discoveries.